elucian/bee/syntax/overview.md

 **notes:**
 1. Conditional expression must be enclosed in ();
 1. Conditional can not be associated with type statement;
-1. Conditional can not be associated with value statement;
+1. Conditional can not be associated with make statement;
-1. Conditional can not be associated with any block statement;
+1. Conditional can not be associated with a block statement;

 ```
 make a := 0 ∈ Z;